pipes-digital/pipes/README.md

     bundle exec puma -e development

-### Activating the twitter block

-The Twitter block accesses the official Twitter API, the documentation to get started is on [developer.twitter.com](https://developer.twitter.com/en/docs/basics/getting-started) and the [repo of the twitter gem](https://github.com/sferik/twitter).
-Four variables need to be filled with environment variables you can provide when starting the server:

-    TWITTER_CONSUMER_KEY
-    TWITTER_CONSUMER_SECRET
-    TWITTER_ACCESS_TOKEN
-    TWITTER_ACCESS_TOKEN_SECRET

 ### Logging in

 Pipes CE uses [portier](https://portier.github.io/) to provide an easy passwordless login.
 After the installation you can immediately login with every email address you control.